hkkmwong/hkkmwong/Journals.md

 > - [ ] Removal after office on 20250205 (Wed)

+- [ ] Removal on 20250206 (Thu) upon work commencement.

-`Image cannot be uploaded from office PC to bangle.io probably due to SWD's IT security rules.`
+Image cannot be uploaded from office PC to bangle.io probably due to SWD's IT security rules.